Lynn Conway's VLSI Archive:

 Some of the research issues to explored by the Xerox/Caltech teams were those discussed in the Sutherland-Mead-Everhart ARPA report.
 Others were outlined by Sutherland and Mead in a Scientific American article, "Microelectronics and Computer Science", published later on in 1977.

-In early '77, Conway invented a new form of scalable, dimensionless design rules, and this quickly led Mead and Conway to shift the work towards far more ambitious goals.
-They now theorized that a methodology could be constructed that could be as easily learned as TTL design and used by digital designers in place of TTL design, thus positioning VLSI chip design for much wider participation and impact.
+In early '77, Conway invented a new form of scalable, dimensionless design rules, and this invention quickly led Mead and Conway to shift the work towards far more ambitious goals.
+Conway theorized that a methodology could be constructed that could be as easily learned as TTL design and used by digital designers in place of TTL design, thus positioning VLSI chip design for much wider participation and impact.

 In a period of intense collaborative work during that spring, Mead and Conway formulated the basics of the new design methodology - which cut through and bypassed previously existing complexities at all levels of abstraction, carefully selecting what was necessary and sufficient for inclusion and then leaving out all the rest.